MicrosoftDocs/entra-docs/docs/global-secure-access/concept-connectors.md

 Connector groups make it easier to manage large deployments.
 They also improve latency for tenants that have resources and applications hosted in different regions, because you can create location-based connector groups to serve only local applications.

-To learn more about connector groups, see [Publish applications on separate networks and locations using connector groups](concept-connector-groups.md).
+To learn more about connector groups, see [Understand Microsoft Entra private network connector groups](concept-connector-groups.md).

 ## Capacity planning